 - Air France Flying Blue Silver and Ivory departing on a same-day flight operated by Air France, in any class of service, for a fee payable in cash or miles.

 - International First and Business Class passengers departing on or connecting to/from a same-day international flight operated by a SkyTeam member.

 - SkyTeam Elite Plus members departing on or connecting to/from a same-day international flight operated by a SkyTeam member, in any class of service (+1 guest)

 - Guests must be traveling on any flight operated by a SkyTeam member airline.
 Member must remain with the guests at all times during the visit.

 - Lounge access will be provided only at your departure airport and not on arrival, unless you are connecting to a domestic flight or other qualifying international flight.

-Get access to Air France KLM Lounge and 1,000+ other worldwide locations with Priority Pass - Save 10%!
+Get access to Air France KLM Lounge and 1,000+ airport lounges worldwide with Priority Pass: Save 10%!